jgonyea/grav-bibleref/README.md

 - Add more available translation versions from BibleGateway.com.
 - Follow the per-book max chapter rather than defaulting to the overall maximum of 150.
 - Add verses to reference.
+- Allow multiple page types to have the reference added.